 Hemlock Grove gets $70 per bushel wholesale for their apples.
 GreenStar Natural Foods Market in Ithaca, N.Y., retails the apples at about a dollar over the price for conventional apples ($1.79), so it’s about $2.79 per pound for Hemlock Grove’s apples.
 More people want Hemlock Grove’s organic apples than the orchard can supply, even in a good year.
 A good year is 500 bushels of apples (600 bushels in 2011).
 The growers are also happy with direct sales to customers through the CSA.

 Hemlock Grove is not looking for value-added products, but applesauce and cider are made with lower-quality apples from the orchard.
-Smith said, “We’re going to make the most money selling apples as apples, so what we want is fewer apples that need to be made into value-added product.”
+Smith said, “We’re going to make the most money selling apples as apples, so what we want is fewer apples that need to be made into a value-added product.”